MWATelescope/mwax_db2fits/tests/test02/README.md

 ```

 ## Objectives
-* Test that a 2 subobservation is handled if the 2nd subobs is offset by >8 seconds
+* Test that it is handled if the 2nd subobs of a 4 subobs obs is missing, and this next processes subobs3 which is offset by >8 seconds from subobs1
 * mwax_db2fits should start the complete writing out the .fits.tmp file after the first subobs
-* but when it hits the second subobs, should not the >8s gap and then skip the observation
+* but when it hits the next (third) subobs, should notice the >8s gap and then skip the observation
 * Until the next new observation/subobs comes around.
 * So:
 * Subobs 1: Obsid=1, offset=0 , duration=32: Create fits.tmp file
+* Subobs 2: missing
-* Subobs 2: Obsid=1, offset=16, duration=32: Skip
+* Subobs 3: Obsid=1, offset=16, duration=32: Skip
-* Subobs 3: Obsid=1, offset=24, duration=32: Skip
+* Subobs 4: Obsid=1, offset=24, duration=32: Skip
-* Subobs 4: Obsid=2, offset=0,  duration=8 : Start and finish new obs OK
+* Subobs 5: Obsid=2, offset=0,  duration=8 : Start and finish new obs OK

 ## Input data
 * Four PSRDADA headers for the 4 subobservations